MFichtl/CodingChallenges/README.md

-# Coding Challenges
+# Coding Challenge

-Solutions and Testing for some Javascript coding challenges I worked on.
+Solution and Testing for Javascript coding challenge (exercise)